hectorcorrea/solr-for-newbies/tutorial.md

 ### Solr's document model

 Solr uses a document model to represent data.
-Documents are [Solr's basic unit of information](https://lucene.apache.org/solr/guide/8_4/overview-of-documents-fields-and-schema-design.html#how-solr-sees-the-world) and they can contain different fields depending on what information they represent.
+Documents are [Solr's basic unit of information](https://solr.apache.org/guide/solr/9_0/getting-started/documents-fields-schema-design.html#how-solr-sees-the-world) and they can contain different fields depending on what information they represent.
 For example a book in a library catalog stored as a document in Solr might contain fields for author, title, and subjects, whereas information about a house in a real estate system using Solr might include fields for address, taxes, price, and number of rooms.

-Something important to know about documents in Solr is that they are self-contained and don't contain nested fields:

-    a document in a search engine like Solr has a flat structure and doesn’t depend on other documents.
-The flat concept is slightly relaxed in Solr, in that a field can have multiple values, but fields don’t contain subfields.
-You can store multiple values in a single field, but you can’t nest fields inside of other fields.
-[Solr in Action, p.
-6]

-This is different from other document stores, like MongoDB, that allow nested fields inside a document.
+In earlier versions of Solr documents were self-contained and did not support nested documents.
+Since version 8 Solr provides [support for nested documents](https://solr.apache.org/guide/8_0/indexing-nested-documents.html).
+This tutorial does not cover nested documents.

 ### Inverted index